rzymek/meteor-typescript-libs/README.md

 ### References

+Meteor code can run on the client and the server, for this reason you should try to stay away from referencing *file.ts* directly: you may get unexpected results.
-Try to stay away from referencing *file.ts*, rather generate a *file.d.ts* using `tsc --reference file.ts`, and reference it in your file.
-Compilation will be much faster and code cleaner - it's always better to split definition from implementation.
+Rather generate a *file.d.ts* using `tsc --reference file.ts`, and reference it in your file.

+Compilation will be much faster and code cleaner - it's always better to split definition from implementation anyways.

 ### Templates

-When specifying template *helpers*, *events*, and functions for *created*, *rendered*, and *destroyed*, you will need to use a "bracket notation" instead of the "dot notation":

-    Template['myTemplateName']['helpers']({
+With the exception of the **body** and **head** templates, Meteor's Template dot notation cannot be used (ie. *Template.mytemplate*).
+Thanks to Typescript static typing checks, you will need to used the *bracket notation* to access the Template.

+    Template['myTemplateName'].helpers({
       foo: function () {
         return Session.get("foo");
       }
     });

-    Template['myTemplateName']['rendered'] = function ( ) { ... }
+    Template['myTemplateName'].rendered = function ( ) { ... }

-This is because TypeScript enforces typing and it will throw an error saying "myTemplateName" does not exist when using the dot notation.
-The only exception to this rule are the **body** and **head** templates which can be access via *Template.body or Template.head*

-### Accessing a Form field
+### Form fields

-Trying to read a form field value? use `(<HTMLInputElement>evt.target).value`.
+Form fields typically need to be casted to <HTMLInputElement>.
+For instance to read a form field value, use `(<HTMLInputElement>evt.target).value`.

 ### Global variables